MSc in Clinical Trials

 - a forum for the nurturing of future global leaders in clinical trials in cardiovascular medicine and beyond.

 Teaching is delivered virtually (via online lectures, tutorials and group work) during the first year, and for the first two whole terms and part of the third term in the second year.
-You will receive around three hours of supported study per week and will be expected to complete around two hours per week self-directed study.
+You will receive around three hours of supported study per week and will be expected to complete twelve to seventeen hours per week of self-directed study.
 The curriculum comprises eight compulsory modules of varying length and intensity across six terms:

 - Introduction to the principles of randomised trials